Blog

 Other sources of small business grants

-There are different grant options available for small businesses depending on where you live in the UK.
+There are many grant options available for small businesses, some of which are dependent on where you live in the UK.

 England: There are 38 regional Growth Hubs (led by the Local Enterprise Partnerships) that offer funding and grant support in your local area.
-The Department for Business, Energy and Industrial Strategy (BEIS) also promotes available business grants on the GOV.UK website.
+The Department for Business and Trade also promotes available business grants on the GOV.UK website.

 Scotland: Find Business Support gives business owners an overview of all funding and services offered by public-sector organisations across Scotland, conveniently in one place.